apache/sling-whiteboard/release-validator/README.md

 This project assumes you have already [installed](https://docs.docker.com/install/) on your local system.

-To build the container instance, you must first download the desired JDK.
-Download the RPM Linux 64 installer into the project root directory, then run:
+To build the container instance, run:

     docker build -t sling-check-release .